opensource-socialnetwork/opensource-socialnetwork/README.md

 OSSN is released under the ***Open Source Social Network License (OSSN LICENSE)***

-Kernighan & Ritchie (K&R Variant 1TBS) coding standard is used for the OSSN.
+Kernighan & Ritchie (K&R Variant 1TBS) identention standard is used for the OSSN.

 Languages
 ==========